IBM/fablet/README.md

   ```

 * Constructor parameters
-  Please leave it as blank.
+  For `vehiclesharing` example chaincode, please leave it as blank.

 ### Execution
 * Function name